Lower Austria: Architectural Highlights

 Wine is not just wine; it is an experience

 From the city we head back out into the countryside.
 Here, bucolic scenery and contemporary architecture meet to create an extraordinary wine experience at the Loisium, in Langenlois.
-The Wine Museum, designed by the US architect Steven Holl, is an extravagant structure that is nonetheless firmly rooted in a centuries-old winegrowing area.
+The Wine Museum, designed by the US architect Steven Holl, is an extravagant structure that is nonetheless firmly rooted in a centuries-old wine growing area.
 If you hadn’t realized it before, you recognize now that wine is not just wine; it is an exciting but authentic experience in the middle of nature.
-One can sample authentic culture in Grafenegg as well, located only a few kilometres away.
-This town has established itself as a centre for open-air music festivals and in 2007 opened an imposing outdoor stage known as the ”Cloud Tower”, which attracts not only music lovers but also visitors with a fondness for unusual architecture.
+One can sample authentic culture in Grafenegg as well, located only a few miles away.
+This town has established itself as a center for open-air music festivals and in 2007 opened an imposing outdoor stage known as the ”Cloud Tower”, which attracts not only music lovers but also visitors with a fondness for unusual architecture.